 Isoprene (a.k.a.
 2-Methyl-1,3-Butadiene) is an unsaturated hydrocarbon produced by many plants and animals.
 It exists extensively in nature, being found in several compounds isolated from animal and plant materials such as terpenes, camphors, and vitamins.
 This chemical compound had little commercial importance until the Second World War, due to its relatively high production costs vis a vis synthetic rubber manufacturing (its potential market).
 Since then, methods for Isoprene production from petrochemical sources were improved, and nowadays several routes have been practiced commercially, based on propylene, isobutylene-formaldehyde, isopentane, acetone-acetylene, etc.

-Intratec offers professional, easy-to-understand reports examining Isoprene production.
+Intratec offers professional, easy-to-understand reports examining Isoprene production costs.
 Each study describes an industrial plant, including main process units and site infrastructure, and presents an independent analysis of capital and operating costs.
-All reports are based on the most recent economic data available (2017/18).
-We also encourage you to check a short list of our most popular report targeting Isoprene Production.
+All reports are based on the most recent economic data available (Q2 2023).